themesberg/flowbite-svelte/src/routes/docs/typography/paragraph.md

 ---
 layout: componentLayout
 title: Svelte Paragraph - Flowbite
-breadcrumb_title: Paragraph
+breadcrumb_title: Svelte Paragraph
+component_title: Paragraph
 dir: Typography
 description: Use the paragraph component to create multiple blocks of text separated by blank lines and write content based on multiple layouts and styles
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow} from '../../utils';
+  import { TableProp, TableDefaultRow} from '../../utils';
   import {  A, Heading } from '$lib';
   import { props as items1 } from '../../props/P.json'
   import { props as items2 } from '../../props/Layout.json'